 The old wives used to claim that fish is brain food.
-Now a group of high-powered California scientists seem to have confirmed this idea, studying a fat from fish.
+Little by little, scientists are catching up to this idea.

 What Is the Relationship Between Fat from Fish and Brain Health?

-The scientists recruited volunteers from the Aging Brain Study and analyzed their serum levels of docosahexaenoic acid, abbreviated DHA.
-This fatty acid comes from fish or fish oil.
+The researchers recruited volunteers from the Aging Brain Study and analyzed their serum levels of docosahexaenoic acid, abbreviated DHA (JAMA Neurology, October 2016).
+Like eicosapentaenoic acid (EPA), this is a fat from fish.

 In addition, those with higher DHA levels had better scores on a test of nonverbal memory.
 Areas of their brains usually damaged by Alzheimer were larger and presumably healthier.
 Alzheimer disease is frequently associated with brain shrinkage.